 The content can range from blog posts, emails, industry reports, white papers, social media captions, and of course, marketing copy.

 Other perks of copywriting include a flexible work schedule, opportunities to learn something new, a chance to be creative, and most importantly, everyone can do it.

-A virtual assistant is a freelance contractor who offers remote service to a company.
+A virtual assistant is a freelance contractor who offers remote services to a company or an individual.